From health to trainability to personality there are many things you need for your records.

 3. How big will my puppy get?

 We provide each family with a bag of starter puppy food.
 This is the only food we feed to your puppy besides the mother's milk..
 We feed all of our adult dogs and puppies a top quality food that has NO FILLERS and is 100% all - natural.
-We feed Diamond Naturals Large Breed Puppy Lamb, Rice & Vegetable Formula.
 Providing your puppy with a top quality puppy food is very important for that first year of rapid growth and development.

 Breeding is expensive, if it is done right.
 It is expensive to breed, whelp and raise a litter.
 But the question still remains, "Why are some Doodles more expensive than others?”
 It's a fact that you can find listings on the internet and in newspapers where labradoodles sell for $700, or even less, and then there are some in the range of $1500-$3000.
 There is a HUGE difference in labradoodle crossings-early crosses DO NOT consistently pass desirable traits to EVERY puppy in the litter.
 You can see this by looking at the entire litter-some may look cute and wavy while others will be wiry and straight.
 You will also notice a variance in sizing.
 We breed only standard size multi-generational labradoodles and ALL of our puppies look the same in structure and coats, you only find this after YEARS of investing time and money into breeding the best dogs to produce the best puppies.
 Our parents are all registered with CKC/AKC kennel clubs.